juan-pablo-vielma/grid-science-2019/README.md

 ## Installation Instructions for Julia v1.0

 You should use the latest version of Julia v1.0.
 Binaries of Julia for all platforms are available [here](http://julialang.org/downloads/).
-You will also need to get an academic license for [Mosek](https://www.mosek.com) using this [form](https://license.mosek.com/academic/) amd for [CPLEX](https://www.ibm.com/analytics/data-science/prescriptive-analytics/cplex-optimizer).
+You will also need to get an academic license for [Mosek](https://www.mosek.com) using this [form](https://license.mosek.com/academic/) and get an academic version of [CPLEX](https://www.ibm.com/analytics/data-science/prescriptive-analytics/cplex-optimizer).

 You can install all the required packages by running: